Regularization by 1/2-Laplacian and vanishing viscosity approximation of HJB equations: Introduction

 \section{Introduction}

-In the pursuit of fully nonlinear partial differential equations, the Hamilton-Jacobi-Bellman type equations are one of the most widely, if not the most widely, studied class of equations.
+Within the field of fully nonlinear partial differential equations, the Hamilton-Jacobi-Bellman type equations are one of the most widely studied class.
 Among others, the notion of viscosity solutions has been of immense help to achieve a deeper understanding of fully nonlinear PDEs.
 It is well documented in the literature that the regularizing effect of adding small diffusion to first order fully nonlinear HJB equations has played a pivotal role in the development and understanding of viscosity solution theory.
 In this article we also set out to study a similar problem by adding a small fractional diffusion to a class of fully nonlinear first order HJB equations and investigate the regularizing effect and convergence properties of such approximations.
-We are interested the following initial value problem and its vanishing viscosity approximation
+We are interested in the following initial value problem and it's vanishing viscosity approximation

-In the above $T$ is a positive constant, the Hamiltonian $H$ is a real valued function on $\R\times\R^n\times\R\times \R$ and $\eps > 0$ is a small positive number.
-The precise structural assumptions on $H$ will be detailed in section 2, but roughly speaking, it is a Lipschitz continuous function in all its variables and enjoys some monotonicity property in $u$.
-The initial data $u_0(x)$ is a Lipschtiz continuous function on $\mathbb{R}^n$.
-The number $s$ in \eqref{eq:HJB-eq-viscous} is the fractional power of the diffusion operator which is supposed to be ranging within $[1,2]$.
+In the above $T$ is a positive constant, the Hamiltonian $H$ is a real valued function on $\R\times\R^n\times\R\times \R^n$ and $\eps > 0$ is a small positive number.
+The precise structural assumptions on $H$ will be detailed in Section 2, but roughly speaking, it is a Lipschitz continuous function in all its variables and enjoys some monotonicity property in $u$.
+The initial data $u_0(x)$ is a Lipschtiz continuous function on $\R^n$.
+The number $\frac s2$ in \eqref{eq:HJB-eq-viscous} is the fractional power of the diffusion operator and $s$ is supposed to be ranging within $[1,2]$.